MicrosoftDocs/power-automate-docs/articles/email-triggers.md

 ## Prerequisites

 - An account with access to [Power Automate](https://flow.microsoft.com).
-- An email account with Outlook for Microsoft 365 or Outlook.com<!--note from editor: Edit okay?
-Or does this only apply to the enterprise app?-->.
+- An email account with Outlook for Microsoft 365 or Outlook.com.
 - The Power Automate mobile app for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows).
-- Connections to Office, Outlook, and the push notification service.<!--note from editor: By "connections," do you mean the Office 365 Outlook and Outlook.com connectors?-->
+- Connections to Office, Outlook, and the push notification service.

 ## Trigger a cloud flow based on an email's subject